Nothing will stand in your way

 1. Intro 2.
 Conquerors Of Black Souls 3.
 Eternal Tyranny 4.
 Desecrate / Glorify The Sin 5.
 Demonic Sacrifice 6.
 Shadowcurse 7.
 Claw Of The Reaper 8.
 Hallowed In Fire

-As if there hadn't been enough of bands who continue to delve into the dark corners of thrash metal like the eighties never ended, Hellish Crossfire decided to give it a try as well.
+As if there hadn't been enough of bands who continue to delve into the dark corners of thrash metal like the 1980s never ended, Hellish Crossfire decided to give it a try as well.
 Luckily, Slaves Of The Burning Pentagram is not too bad at all.
 The sound of this album is forceful and a bit rough as only appropriate, and just by looking at the track titles it is easy to see what kind of bands Hellish Crossfire drew their main inspiration from.
 Although these songs are hardly of the most distinctive kind, the production has a certain live quality that makes the band's output sound better than it might appear with a more sterile approach.
 This may not be an album that one would like to pick up very often, but at least it is not utterly boring in the same way as some more sophisticated or just tame bands sometimes end up sounding.

 HELLISH CROSSFIRE - Bloodrust Scythe